-Most blankets will have washing instructions included with them.
+Most electric blankets will have washing instructions included with them.
 They may have a regular washing tag with full care instructions sewn onto the blanket itself.
-When instructions are present the manufacturer’s guidelines should always be rigidly followed.
-If the instructions are missing or there is no tag it is sometimes helpful to log onto the maker’s website which may have helpful advice.
+The manufacturer’s instructions on how to wash an electric blanket should tell you everything you need to know.
+If the instructions are missing from your electric blanket or if there’s no tag at all, you may want to check the blanket manufacturer’s website, which may have helpful advice.

-How to wash an electric blanket
+Before you wash an electric blanket

-- Detergents can be added but again these need to be mild.
+- Detergents can be added but, again, these need to be mild.

-- Once the blanket has finished washing it can be gently spun in the machine but not for prolonged periods.
+- Once the blanket has finished washing, it can be gently spun in the machine but not for prolonged periods.

 How to wash your electric blanket by hand

-After you have gone through all the instructions above leave the blanket somewhere warm and dry.
-Airing cupboards are good for this as long as the blanket isn’t placed directly upon a hot water tank or hot pipes.
+After you have gone through all the instructions above, leave the electric blanket somewhere warm and dry for a few days.
+Airing cupboards are good for this, as long as the blanket isn’t placed directly upon a hot water tank or hot pipes.